datacamp/courses-introduction-to-python/chapter2.md

 Instead of creating a flat list containing strings and floats, representing the names and areas of the rooms in your house, you can create a list of lists.
 The script on the right can already give you an idea.

-Don't get confused here: `"hallway"` is a string, while `hallway` is a variable, that refers to a float that you've specified earlier.
-Python will understand `["hallway", hallway]` as `["hallway", 11.25]`.
+Don't get confused here: `"hallway"` is a string, while `hallway` is a variable, representing the float `11.25` that you've specified earlier.

 *** =instructions
 - Finish the list of lists, so that it also contains the bedroom and bathroom data.